Malivil/gmod-mapvote/README.md

 ```Lua
 MapVote.Start(voteLength, allowCurrentMap, mapLimit, mapPrefix)
 ```
-All arguments to this function are optional and the map prefix is acquired from the config, or if it isn't set, gamemode.txt file if available.
+All arguments to this function are optional and the map prefix is acquired from gamemode.txt file, if available, otherwise, uses the ones from the config file.
 You can also set up defaults within garrysmod/data/mapvote/config.txt which is generated during the first run.

 It is also possible to cancel map votes from within lua with:
 ```Lua